mdklatt/serial-python/doc/tutorial.md

             return

         def _uflow(self, record):
-            """ Handle an underflow condition.
+            # Handle an underflow condition if the output queue is empty and

-            This is called if the output queue is empty and the input reader has been exhausted.
+            # the input reader has been exhausted.
+No more records are coming,

-            """
-            # No more records are coming, so finish the current month.
+            # so finish the current month.
             if self._buffer:
-                self._output.append(self._buffer)
+                self._output.append(self._buffer)  # FIFO queue
-                self._buffer = None
+                self._buffer = None  # next call will trigger EOF
             else:
+                # This function *must* raise StopIteration on EOF.
                 raise StopIteration
             return

         ...

         monthly_records = list(MonthlyTotal(reader))

-### Output Buffering ###
+## Output Buffering ##

 An output Buffer is basically a Writer that writes records to another Writer (including another output Buffer) instead of lines of text to a stream.
 An